The Reality of Cold Calling for B2B SalesJan 04, 2021

 LinkedIn Offers an Easier Way to Prospect

 I found that LinkedIn gives me a way to research my prospects so that I can completely personalize my outreach.
 Of course this takes time more time than randomly dialing a list.
 But I'm getting a 76% conversion rate on my connection requests.
-Then 71% of those engage with me in LinkedIn's messenger, and 35% of those booked meetings with me.
+Then 71% of those who engage with me in LinkedIn's messenger book meetings with me.
 Compare that to a 2% appointment rate with cold calling.

-If you want to know how I did this, click the link below to see a free webinar where I walk you through my strategy.
+If you want to know how we do this, click the link below to see a free webinar where I walk you through my strategy.

 The PropelGrowth Prospecting Mastery course helps entrepreneurs, solopreneurs, business owners and sales teams learn how to reliably and predictably generate qualified sales leads using LinkedIn.